Pauline Tallen: Political career

 Tallen's political career started in 1976, when she was the clerical officer at Shendam local government council, then later ministry of local government affairs.

 In 2011, she joined Labour Party, then contested in the gubernatorial election of the state.
 By 1994, she was made a councillor in Plateau State.
 She was made commissioner in the state by the military government between 1994 and 1999.

 In 1999, she was appointed Minister of State for Science and Technology, becoming the first woman to be appointed as a minister in that capacity by former president, Olusegun Obasanjo.

-Before the 2015 general elections, she decamped from PDP to APC, a move she believed angered some people in her state.
+Before the 2015 general elections, she decamped from the People's Democratic Party, PDP to the All Progressives Congress, APC, a move she believed angered some people in her state.
 However, she described the move as a calling from God, with no regrets.
 In 2015, she rejected an ambassadorial nomination by President Buhari, citing federal character and zoning in her state as reasons.
 In an interview with Leadership, she explained that as deputy governor she contested against the governor for the betterment of the state and because the governor didn't have the interest of the people at heart.
 She stated that the victory of President Buhari at the 2015 general elections was divinely orchestrated.

 Personal life

-She was married to John Tallen, a chieftain of the People's Democratic Party who died in 2017.
+She was married to John Tallen, a chieftain of the People's Democratic Party, PDP who died in 2017.
 She has five children.

 In 2013, Tallen's son took her to court for disrupting his freedom of expression and movement.
 She responded a few days later by having her son charged to court for burglary and theft of her jewelries for which her son was remanded in prison custody.